FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 // what is the idea of this thing

-To Step 2. a page like "copyMe" has is "index.html" in a folder named "copyMe" so it can have its own index.html file
+To Step 2. a page like "copyMe" has its "index.html" in a folder named "copyMe" so it can have its own index.html file

 it would be a problem if 2 index.html want to be in one folder (viteEdit)